karangwaajika/project_tracker/README.md

 ![GitHub file size in bytes](https://img.shields.io/github/size/karangwaajika/codeOfAfrica-challenges/index.html)

-This lab evolves around developing a web application using Spring boot frameworks.
-To have a hands-on experience with modern Java web application development understand the foundations of building and deploying Spring-based applications.
+In this lab, I developed a multi-entity Project Tracker API that uses Spring Data JPA to persist data to a relational database and explore caching, transaction management, and advanced querying.

 ## Video

-* Final Project: <a href="https://screenrec.com/share/jq8WAzS1rX"> Available here!</a>
+* Final Project: Not Available for now!</a>

 ## Diagram
 * Component diagram: <a href="https://drive.google.com/file/d/1_ltTqN6KSubbTDNp-c-W7sVSpbAdLDPH/view?usp=sharing">Available here</a>